GatiAher/change_background_scripts/README.md

 CRON is a script scheduler for Unix.
 It can be used to make a task run periodically automatically.

+# TODO: does not work because some bug with crontab and file paths, easy fix

 ### Set Up Cron
 * `crontab -e`
 * Add to crontab file to run once every hour